tekknolagi/isdt/lecture-notes/2-vcs.md

     most implementations, including Git's, a *cryptographic hash function* like [SHA-1](https://en.wikipedia.org/wiki/SHA-1) is used to produce a
-    fixed-length hash derived entirely from the variable-length contents of a file--no filename involved.
+    fixed-length hash derived entirely from the variable-length contents of a file---no filename involved.
 Such schemes assume that every hash value corresponds to exactly one file.
 Unfortunately, this assumption can never be entirely true because hash functions attempt to represent a potentially-infinite piece of data as a mere 40-byte hash.
 As such, there